hacker-phk/assignment_mysql_node/README.md

 ## Contact

-If you'd like to discuss this project or have any questions, feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/hemanthkumarpujari) or [email](mailto:pujarihemanthkumar2003@gmail.com).
+If you'd like to discuss this project or have any questions, feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/your-profile) or [email](mailto:pujarihemanthkumar2003@gmail.com).

 ```

+### Tips to Tailor it:
+- **GitHub URL**: Replace any placeholder GitHub URLs and LinkedIn links with your actual profiles.
+- **Technical Insights**: Feel free to highlight any special design choices or optimizations you made in the app.
+- **Future Plans**: Mention any planned features to show your commitment to continuous learning and improvement.

+By presenting the README like this, you can convey professionalism and technical depth while making it easy for recruiters or interviewers to understand your project.
+Let me know if you need further refinements!